-• When the written research proposal is complete, students must provide their Supervisory Committee with a copy prior to the committee meeting scheduled to determine whether a student is ready for examination.
-At this meeting, all supervisory committee members must sign Form 100 indicating that they have read the proposal and passed their comments on to the student and agree the student is ready for the reclassification exam.

-- The Supervisory Committee must suggest at least two additional examiners who meet the following criteria: - $\circ~$ All must hold an SGS appointment at University of Toronto - All must be at arms-length from the supervisor and student, for example not close collaborators, former trainees or mentors. - At least one must be a member of MBP. - \circ $\,$ One must have expertise in the area of the student's research. - One must be sufficiently far from the thesis work to establish the following: (i) the student can address a non-specialist scientific audience; (ii) the student has an adequate breath of knowledge to position and defend their work in the broader context of scientific endeavour. - If a student has a supervisory committee with 4 members including the supervisor, only 3 members can vote at the examination.
+- When the written research proposal is complete, students must provide their Supervisory Committee with a copy prior to the committee meeting scheduled to determine whether a student is ready for examination.
+At this meeting, all supervisory committee members must sign Form 100 indicating that they have read the proposal and passed their comments on to the student and agree the student is ready for the reclassification exam. - The Supervisory Committee must suggest at least two additional examiners who meet the following criteria: - o All must hold an SGS appointment at University of Toronto - All must be at arms-length from the supervisor and student, for example not close collaborators, former trainees or mentors. - At least one must be a member of MBP. - One must have expertise in the area of the student's research. - One must be sufficiently far from the thesis work to establish the following: (i) the student can address a non-specialist scientific audience; (ii) the student has an adequate breath of knowledge to position and defend their work in the broader context of scientific endeavour. - If a student has a supervisory committee with 4 members including the supervisor, only 3 members can vote at the examination.
 The supervisor will decide who will be the non-voting member.
 Every examination, therefore, has 6 voting members. - Once suggestions for the composition of the examining committee is complete and the form is signed by all members of the Supervisory Committee, the student submits it to the MBP office (Annette at PMCRT or Donna at SRI).
 The examining committee must be approved by the Graduate Coordinator or MBP Chair before scheduling the exam.
 The student needs to make sure this form is complete with the title of the proposal.
-After the form is approved, the student will find a date and a two hour time frame when these examining committee members are available.
+After the form is approved, the student will find a date and a two-hour time frame when these examining committee members are available.
 The MBP office is available to help if necessary.
 The MBP office will be responsible for appointing the Chair for the examination.
-The Chair will also be an examining committee member. - After Annette or Donna-Marie has informed the student who will chair the exam, the student will distribute a printed copy of the proposal to all members of the examination committee at least two weeks prior to the examination.
-(Electronic copies are only permitted if the examining committee member(s) agree(s) to it, so students should be prepared to distribute hard copies).
+The Chair will also be an examining committee member. - After Annette or Donna-Marie has informed the student who will Chair the exam, the student will distribute an electronic copy of the proposal to all members of the examination committee at least two weeks prior to the examination.
+Students should be prepared to distribute hard copies, if requested by an examiner.
 Failure to distribute copies in time will result in postponement of the examination.